|

 3: The disease occurs usually at the same age for most affected animals.

-There are three modes of inheritance for genetic disease and disorder:- single genes, multiple genes & chromosomal anomolies
+There are three modes of inheritance for genetic disease and disorder:- single genes, multiple genes & chromosomal anomalies

 Single Genes